 Perhaps you’ve never applied mulch to a designated area before, or perhaps mulch has been applied a few years ago and you’re not sure what preparation is necessary before re-applying mulch to the same area.
-Either way, in this blog, we’ll look at what ground preparation is necessary before spreading mulch in your garden, borders and beds, regardless of whether mulch has been applied before of not.
+No matter your situation, keep reading to learn what ground preparation is necessary before spreading mulch in your garden, borders and beds, regardless of whether mulch has been applied before of not.

 It is important to properly prepare the ground before you spread mulch.